blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/info.md

 - DC 14: Their avatar is genderfluid
 - DC 16: Glyph is a simplified form of the Identify spell
 1. Cavil Tarro's guide to Southhorn: Make an investigation check
-- DC 5: was a port city in the dwarven age, but was abandoned
+- DC 5: was a port city in the Titan age, but was abandoned
 - DC 7: was resettled by mercenaries and privateers
-- DC 10: the town's temple is the only dwarven structure still standing
+- DC 10: the town's temple is the only Titan structure still standing
-- DC 12: dwarven elders were buried beneath the city
+- DC 12: Titan elders were buried beneath the city
 1. Cavil Tarro's guide to Inglewood: Make an investigation check
 - DC 5: feudal kingdom that predates human era
 - DC 7: king claims to have been ordained by Bimros
 - DC 10: the royal court has more power than the king
 - DC 12: nobility are deemed knights of Bimros
 1. Cavil Tarro's guide to Omaria: Make an investigation check
-- DC 5: federation created by revolting dwarven territories
+- DC 5: federation created by revolting bronzehammer-dominated territories
 - DC 7: governed by council of elected senators who convene in capitol yearly
 - DC 10: gains new states by covertly funding revolutions
 - DC 12: extensive use of mercenaries to supplement traditionally weak army